Python125/python-flask-med-app/README.md

 > Terminal 2:
 - python3 celery_worker.py

-11. Once both app.py and celery_worker.py are running
+11. Once a virtual environment is activated in both terminals, and you are running both app.py and celery_worker.py, you should be able to fill in the text boxes that are in the app.
+The text boxes include the email, app password, medication name, and reminder time.
+Click on the "Schedule Reminder" button, and you should see a new page that says "Task scheduled successfully!".